Many Struggling Homeowners Not Getting The Mortgage Relief U.S. Promised

 In the case of Freedom Mortgage, the company says 70% of the loans it services are guaranteed by the Federal Housing Administration or the Department of Veterans Affairs — often referred to as FHA and VA loans.

-NPR fact-checked the company's original statement that under federal requirements when a borrower gets a forbearance, the "forborne" amounts "are not added to the end of the mortgage but rather are due at the conclusion of the forbearance period."
+NPR fact-checked the company's original statement that under federal requirements, when a borrower gets a forbearance, the "forborne" amounts "are not added to the end of the mortgage but rather are due at the conclusion of the forbearance period."

-"FHA never requires a lump-sum payment at the end of a forbearance period," a senior official at the Department of Housing and Urban Development told NPR.
+"FHA never requires a lump sum payment at the end of a forbearance period," a senior official at the Department of Housing and Urban Development told NPR.
 The official was speaking on background and referring to FHA loans.

-The official says FHA has "many workout options available to borrowers."
+The official said the FHA has "many workout options available to borrowers."
 In fact, the official said, the agency has created a special COVID-19 method for lenders to move the deferred payments to the back of the loan term.
 That's done through a separate loan to be paid off "when the first mortgage is paid off or the borrower sells the property," the official says.

 Likewise, for government-backed loans guaranteed through Fannie Mae and Freddie Mac, extending the loan term is among the options for helping borrowers get back on track after a forbearance, according to their federal regulator and guidance from Fannie and Freddie.